Configure Locals

 | Output | Not passed to components | Passed to Terraform/Helmfile/Packer |

-Use locals for intermediate computations and vars for values that need to be passed to your components.
+Use locals for intermediate computations within a single file, and vars for values that need to be passed to components or shared across files.

 Best Practicesβ